cjmlgrto/food-spots/source/content/spots/le-bajo/index.md

 images: [a, b, c]
 ---

 Cute, cosy and vibey little Japanese café.
-The shokupan delivered.
-Definitely going back to try the rest of the menu— specifically, for that melon pan!
+Some of the sandwiches are a little too rich though for my liking, but the shokupan delivered.